eugenp/tutorials/spring-security-mvc-digest-auth/README.md

 ##  Spring Security with Digest Authentication

-This module contains articles about Spring Security with Digest Authentication
+This module contains articles about digest authentication with Spring Security

 ###The Course
 The "Learn Spring Security" Classes: http://github.learnspringsecurity.com